ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

       AnnotateStreamline.camJobEnd(camViewId, preprocess, AnnotateStreamline.getTime())
 ```

-In the example app, the CAM annotations are added to the `runInference()` function, which should look like this:
+In the example app, the CAM annotations are added to the `runInference()` function, that looks like this:

 ```kotlin
     private fun runInference(bitmap: Bitmap) {